Dualities in one-dimensional quantum lattice models: symmetric Hamiltonians and matrix product operator intertwiners: Hamiltonians with categorical symmetries

-More concretely, given symmetry MPOs encoded into a given fusion category $\mc D$, the tensors $A$ can be constructed from a piece of data known as the $F$-symbols of $\mc D$.
+More concretely, given MPO symmetries encoded into a given fusion category $\mc D$, the tensors $A$ can be constructed from a piece of data known as the $F$-symbols of $\mc D$.
 The existence of distinct tensors $B$ satisfying the properties outlined above is then guaranteed if there are distinct so-called \emph{module categories} over $\mc D$.
 These module categories $\mc M$ contain data that can be used to construct the aforementioned generalized Clebsch-Gordan coefficients.
-Analogously to the way ordinary ordinary Clebsch-Gordan coefficients can be recoupled via \emph{Wigner $6j$-symbols}, the generalized Clebsch-Gordan coefficients can be recoupled using the $F$-symbols of $\mc D$ regardless of the choice of $\mc M$.
+Analogously to the way ordinary Clebsch-Gordan coefficients can be recoupled via \emph{Wigner $6j$-symbols}, the generalized Clebsch-Gordan coefficients can be recoupled using the $F$-symbols of $\mc D$ regardless of the choice of $\mc M$.
 The fact that the tensors $A$ and $B$ share the same recoupling theory confirms that they are strongly related to one another.
-A particular manifestation of this relationship can be observed when considering the algebra generated by all local symmetric operators constructed from these generalized Clebsch-Gordan coefficients called the \emph{bond algebra}.
-The distinct bond algebra elements corresponding to different choices of $\mc M$ all possess different MPO symmetries, determined by the Morita dual of $\mc D$ with respect to $\mc M$ \cite{Lootens:2020mso}.

-The bond algebras for these models are isomorphic, since their structure constants are derived from the same recoupling theory.
-In \cite{bondAlgebra}, it was argued that this implies the existence of an isometry relating these two Hamiltonians, motivating the notion of isomorphic bond algebras as a formalization of duality.
-Our formulation of these concepts allows us to go beyond in that we are able to explicitly construct this unitary transformation from the MPO intertwiners.
-It turns out that the precise nature of this transformation requires a thorough understanding of the different symmetry sectors of the models, which is provided in a natural way in the categorical formulation.
+A particular manifestation of this relationship can be observed when considering the algebra generated by all local symmetric operators constructed from these generalized Clebsch-Gordan coefficients, the so-called \emph{bond algebra} \cite{bondAlgebra}.
+The bond algebras constructed from different generalized Clebsch-Gordan coefficients are isomorphic, since their structure constants are derived from the same recoupling theory.
+In \cite{bondAlgebra}, it was argued that this implies the existence of an isometry relating these bond algebras and by extension the two Hamiltonians, motivating the notion of isomorphic bond algebras as a formalization of duality.
+Our formulation of these concepts allows us to go beyond in that we are able to {\it explicitly construct this isometry map from the MPO intertwiners}.
+It turns out that the precise nature of this transformation requires a thorough understanding of the different symmetry sectors of the models, information that is naturally provided in the categorical formulation \cite{aasenDefects,PhysRevLett.121.177203}.

+To gain some intuition, consider the simple case of $\mathbb Z_2$ symmetry.
+For concreteness, we examine the transverse field Ising chain model, however, we note that the MPO intertwiners implementing the relevant dualities are the same for any $\mathbb Z_2$ symmetric model.
+We contemplate an infinite chain with $\mathbb Z_2$-valued ``matter'' degrees of freedom at sites labeled by half-integers, governed by the Hamiltonian $\mathbb H_A = \sum_{\msf i}\mathbb h_{A,\msf i}$,